alibaba/eCommerceSearchBench/data-generator/README.md

 # Data Generator

-The Data Generator is responsible for providing the data sets used by the e-commerce search benchmark.
+The Data Gennerator is responsible for providing the data sets used by the e-commerce search benchmark.
 This data generator is designed to produce goods data and user data that mimic the characteristics of those of real data from Taobao.
 Especially,the goods data consisit of three types:
 - excellent goods, with high popularity, which ratio is 15%
 - good goods, with medium popularity, which ratio is 35%
 - bad goods, with low popularity, which ratio is 50%